arnor-sigurdsson/EIR/docs/tutorials/03_sequence_tutorial.rst

 .. image:: tutorial_files/03_sequence_tutorial/b_Anticancer_peptides/figures/tutorial_03b_feature_importance_mod._active.png

-It seems that the
+In this case, it seems that there is a high degree of uncertainty in the attributions, as the confidence intervals are quite large.
-Tryptophan (W) and Lysine (K) amino acids influences the model towards a moderately active prediction, while Methionine (M) does the opposite.
+This is likely due to the fact that the dataset is quite imbalanced, and there are few samples of moderately active peptides in the validation set.

 Looking at an example
 of single moderately active sample